MajorPetrov/petrov_adventures/README.md

 ### Installing

-To download the latest version of Python, you can to the official website:
+To download the latest version of Python, you can go to the official website:

 [Python](https://www.python.org/)